stu-bell/generator-stui5/README.md

 # Usage
 These instructions assume you've installed yo via npm and are running it from the command line.

+## Prompts
+For prompts which offer a list (eg 'Single-Page', 'Master-Detail'), if the arrow keys do not work to change selection, type the name displayed in the list.

 ## Commands

 Generator help: `yo stui5 --help` or `yo stui5:subgen --help` where `subgen` is one of the subgenerators available.